CYBERPHRENIA/CYB3RPHR3NIA/README.md

 INTERACT WITH THIS ENTITY   + YES        or        × NO

-"Round and round the ghosts of beauty glide, and haunt the places where their honour died"
+*"Am I sane?
+Have I gone mad?
+Did my eyes deceive me?"*

-Glimpse of my vibe: https://fr.pinterest.com/Caught_By_A_Fool/core/
+Glimpse of our vibe: https://fr.pinterest.com/Caught_By_A_Fool/core/
 <!--
 **KANNIBALKUNT/KANNIBALKUNT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
 🌙/🟢: Online // ⛔️: AFK or busy w/ skins (W2I then)

-Neurodivergent disordered queer plural and alterhuman [ask if curiou]
+Neurodivergent disordered queer plural and alterhuman [ask if curious]

+Known as CYB3RPHR3NIA.

-Don't request until we've talked a bit
+Don't request until we've talked a bit.

 DO NOT COVER, COPY OR CUDDLE! - Cuddles are okay as long as there’s C+H in my name.
 I can accept to be covered from GOOD friends.
 Taking inspo from my skins is okay, but do not copy or post without having my permission.